Post originally published September 28, 2017.

 7. Customize the podcast’s webpage and subscription links

 Finally, head back to the settings page for your podcast.
 Open the remaining two tabs (web page settings and distribution) and complete the fields according to your preferences.

 Once your first podcast is set up, repeat this process to create additional shows.
 You have unlimited storage, so feel free to create as many as you like.

 As a podcast creator, you can’t handcuff yourself with limitations.
 Your podcast should be exactly what it needs to be for you and your audience.
-You need the freedom to create episodes as long as you like (with unlimited storage), the freedom to grow as quickly as you can (with unlimited bandwidth), and the ability to create new shows whenever you’re inspired.
+You need the freedom to create episodes as long as you like (with unlimited storage), the freedom to grow as quickly as you can (with generous download allowances), and the ability to create new shows whenever you’re inspired.